 - Illegal goods, such as counterfeit goods and narcotics

-- Jewellery, costume jewellery, watches, and objects constructed of precious metal and/or stones with a value in excess of £4,000 per waybill
+- Jewellery, costume jewellery, watches, and objects constructed of precious metal and stones with a value of over £4,000 per waybill

 - Lithium batteries

-- Loose lithiumion batteries.
-Lithiumion batteries do not contain metallic lithium and are rechargeable.
-These include power banks, USB chargers etc
+- Loose lithium-ion batteries.
+Lithium-ion cells do not contain metallic lithium and are rechargeable.
+These include power banks, USB chargers etc.

-- Small electronic items, including mobile phones, containing lithiumion batteries – each package may not contain more than 2 batteries which must be contained within the electronic device.
-No more than 2 packages per consignment.
+- Small electronic items, including mobile phones, containing lithium-ion batteries – each package may not include more than two cells which must provide within the electronic device—no more than two bags per consignment.

 - Live animals (including but not limited to mammals, reptiles, fish, invertebrates, amphibians, birds, insects, larvae and pupae)

 - Loose precious and semi-precious stones (cut or uncut, polished or unpolished)

 - Pornography (whether in print, film or digital format)

 - Tobacco, leaf tobacco products, and pre-rolled cigarettes